aleksati/aleks.max/README.md

 An easy-to-use dynamic plotting tool for visualizing lists of numbers in Max.
 The object is an upgraded and enhanced version of Timothy Place's `plot.js` built with the [jsui] Max object.

-Create a [jsui] Max object and load it with the aleks.multiplot.js.
+To use it, create a [jsui] object in Max and load it with the `aleks.multiplot.js` file.

 The interface can plot an arbitrary number of lists and will render the content of each list (the number values) on the Y-axis and the list indices on the X-axis.
 You can also design the plotting interface in many cool ways, assign a custom color to your lists, add axis titles and labels, and write the data directly to a Max dictionary.